 Loss

-Loss varies for each person much like the experience of grief.
-Adult children who experienced loss of friendships in early years due to family disruption or loss of relatives tend to have anger and resentment towards their parents if the loss is not properly addressed—particularly in families with many siblings.
+Loss varies for each person, much like the experience of grief itself.
+Adult children who experienced the loss of friendships in their early years due to family disruption or loss of relatives tend to have anger and resentment towards their parents if the loss is not properly addressed—particularly in families with many siblings.
+For example, experiencing losses in employment, intimate relationships, or friendships from moving a lot while growing up triggers and reinforces anger.

 Estrangement

-This is an attempt to bring adult children back into “compliance” of family norms.
-Cultural norms include issues ranging from an adult child’s career choice, to if or when they should have children, to what type of curtain they should hang in their living room.
+One primary reason for estrangement comes from adult children no longer subscribing to the cultural or societal norms established by their parents.
+In these cases, parental estrangement is an attempt to bring adult children back into “compliance” with family norms.
+These norms may include the adult child’s career choice, if or when they should have children, or even what type of curtain they should hang in their living room.

 Religion is also a frequent point of tension for families.
-Adult children may be chided or estranged for not continuing the practice of the religion or spiritual expressions that were taught in their home.
+Adult children may be chided or alienated for not continuing the practice of the religion or spiritual expressions that were taught in their homes.

 Enmeshment & Boundary Issues

-Families that have enmeshed boundaries can impact adult children as they seek to break cultural norms and customs.
-One of the main issues is the perceived closeness or disconnectedness of a maternal figure which affects adult children’s psychological well-being, especially those in mid-life.
-Many adult children experience higher levels of depression and anxiety symptoms if one is perceived to be either the closest to the mother or the one the mother is most disappointed with.3
+Enmeshed boundaries, or lack of boundaries, can impact adult children as they seek to break cultural norms and customs.
+Enmeshment trauma can affect adult children’s psychological well-being, especially those in mid-life.
+Many adult children experience higher levels of depression and anxiety symptoms if one sibling is perceived to be either the closest to the parent or the one the parent is most disappointed with.3

 1. Find a Safe Space to Process

-Start with getting in a quiet and safe place, slowing down long enough to notice the thoughts and emotions that overwhelm you.
-This may be challenging for some; however, identifying what you’re thinking and feeling allows you to expose and release the weight of your inner experiences.
+Start with finding a quiet and safe place to slow down long enough to notice the thoughts and emotions that overwhelm you.
+This may be challenging for some, but identifying what you’re thinking and feeling allows you to expose and release the weight of your inner experiences.

 2. Ask Yourself Important Questions